OData/RESTier/_posts/2015-12-03-06-01-Restier-Scaffolding.md

 6. Rebuld the project and start:
 ![]({{site.baseurl}}/images/ScaffoldingResult.PNG)

-Notice: The alpha version of tool may contains some issues: During the step 5 and 6, visual studio may need to be restarted.
+Notice: The alpha version of tool may contain an issue: during the step 5 and 6, visual studio may need to be restarted.